Velvet (TV series): International broadcast

 In the 2014 edition of MIPTV Media Market, the rights for Velvet were acquired by Italy's RAI and France's M6.
 RAI also got the rights for a remake.
 In Lithuania, it started airing on LNK on 1 June 2014.
 In Greece and Cyprus, it is airing on Nova Life and from 20 June is airing also from ANT1 and ANT1 Cyprus.
 In Finland, the series started airing in December 2015 on YLE Teema.
 In Slovenia the premiere was on RTVSLO on 15 May 2016, and in Slovakia it was on TV Doma on 4 July 2016.
 Czech republic Prima LOVETV on 13 October 2018.

-This series was also available on the Netflix streaming service but was removed globally in 2024.
+This series was also available On Unimás in 2016 til 2018 and on the Netflix streaming service but was removed globally in 2024.
 Some US PBS stations, such as WLIW New York and NJ PBS, have begun broadcasting the series with English subtitles in 2025.